Sec-Soup/Python-ToolBox/zip-crack/README.md

 ```

 # Acknowledgments:
-Special thanks to @AbsoZed, becuase I borrowed some of his code.
+Special thanks to @HBRH_314, becuase I borrowed some of his code.